Community Grants Program

 Foundation / Corporation

-2) Encouraging women to space pregnancies at least 18 months apart: Fully one-third of all pregnancies in the U.S. occur less than 18 months after the birth of a child.
-Interpregnancy spacing (the time between the end of one pregnancy and the beginning of the next one) of less than 18 months is associated with higher rates of premature birth and maternal complications, with very short pregnancy spacing (less than 6 months) carrying the highest risk.
+4. Encouraging women to space pregnancies at least 18 months apart: Fully one third of all pregnancies in the U.S. occur less than 18 months after the birth of a child.
+Interpregnancy spacing (the time between the end of one pregnancy and the beginning of the next one) of less than 18 months is associated with higher rates of premature birth and maternal complications, with very short pregnancy spacing (fewer than 6 months) carrying the highest risk.
+In fact, there is nearly a 4-fold increase in spontaneous early preterm births among women with very short pregnancy spacing of fewer than 6 months.
+Prolonging interpregnancy intervals to greater than 18 months would measurably reduce national preterm birth rates

 Allowable Costs Include: